 Adult mosquitoes were collected as they emerged from trays, aggregated by site, and stored in reach-in incubators at 27 ± 0.5 ˚C, 80±5 % relative humidity, and a 12:12 hour light:dark cycle.
 To ensure infected mosquitoes were of a similar age, mosquitoes were pooled into cohorts of 4-6 days old in the summer and 4-9 days old in the fall (due to slower and more asynchronous emergence rates).
 Mosquitoes were allowed to mate and fed ad libitum with a 10% sucrose solution.
 Forty-eight hours prior to infection, the sucrose was replaced with deionized water, which was then removed 12-14 hours before infection to encourage feeding.
-Infectious blood meals were administered to mosquitoes through a water-jacketed membrane feeder and consisted of 47 Blood-fed female mosquitoes were then maintained as described above for the duration of the experiment.
+Infectious blood meals were administered to mosquitoes through a water-jacketed membrane feeder and consisted of 47 % human red blood cells washed in DMEM (vol/vol), 1 % sucrose (weight/vol), 20 % FBS (vol/vol), 5 mM ATP, and 33 % DMEM medium combined with 1 mL of virus stock [24].
+Blood-fed female mosquitoes were then maintained as described above for the duration of the experiment.

-For a mosquito to become infectious, arboviruses must pass through multiple tissues that impose significant barriers to infection, namely the midgut and salivary glands [24].
-Therefore, we assessed mosquitoes for infection, dissemination, and infectiousness through salivation assays and tissue dissections 21 days post infection [25].
+For a mosquito to become infectious, arboviruses must pass through multiple tissues that impose significant barriers to infection, namely the midgut and salivary glands [25].
+Therefore, we assessed mosquitoes for infection, dissemination, and infectiousness through salivation assays and tissue dissections 21 days post infection [26].
 First, mosquitoes were cold anesthetized and immobilized by removing their legs and wings.
 Wings were mounted on a glass slide to measure wing length from the distal end of the alula to the apex of the wing via a dissecting scope and micrometer.
-The proboscis of each female was then inserted into a sterile pipette tip containing 10-20 of FBS (with 3mM ATP and red food coloring) and allowed to salivate on a plate kept at 27 C for 15 minutes, after which the salivation media was expelled into 500 of DMEM and stored at -80 C. After salivation, we removed the head of each individual and stored the body and head separately at -80˚C.
+The proboscis of each female was then inserted into a sterile pipette tip containing 10-20 µL of FBS (with 3 mM ATP and red food coloring) and allowed to salivate on a plate kept at 27 ˚C for 15 minutes, after which the salivation media was expelled into 500 µL of DMEM and stored at -80 ˚C. After salivation, we removed the head of each individual and stored the body and head separately at -80 ˚C.

-To determine variation in the proportion of mosquitoes that become infected (bodies positive for virus), disseminated (heads positive for virus), and infectious (saliva positive for virus), we used cytopathic effect (CPE) assays to test for the presence of virus in each collected tissue [22].
-Individual bodies and heads were homogenized in 500 of DMEM and centrifuged at 2,500 rcf for 5 minutes.
-200 of homogenate was added to Vero cells in a solution of DMEM (1% pen-strep, 5% FBS by volume) in a 24-well plate and kept at 37˚C and 5 % CO2.
+To determine variation in the proportion of mosquitoes that become infected (bodies positive for virus), disseminated (heads positive for virus), and infectious (saliva positive for virus), we used cytopathic effect (CPE) assays to test for the presence of virus in each collected tissue [23].
+Individual bodies and heads were homogenized in 500 µL of DMEM and centrifuged at 2,500 rcf for 5 minutes.
+200 µL of homogenate was added to Vero cells in a solution of DMEM (1 % pen-strep, 5 % FBS by volume) in a 24-well plate and kept at 37 ˚C and 5 % CO2.
 Salivation media was thawed and plated on Vero cells as above.
 After 5 days, Vero cells were assessed for presence of DENV-2 via CPE assays.
 Samples were identified as positive for virus if CPE was present in the well.